 Taking a few minutes to focus on deep breathing is an excellent way to ground yourself.
 Maybe 10 minutes isn’t quite enough for a full-on mediation session, but taking some time to concentrate on your breathing, and take in full, deep breaths, will do wonders for your mental health.

 Start by closing your eyes, and taking a full deep breath in.
 Slowly exhale, completely emptying your lungs.
-Repeat this action for a few minutes, and I guarantee you will feel at least a tiny bit better.
+Breathe deeply like this for a few minutes, and I guarantee you will feel at least a tiny bit better.

 Another quick way to get some self-care in is to stretch.
 Stand up and reach for the sky!
 Then, try to touch your toes.
 Stretch out your back and your arms.
 It will give you a tiny boost of energy, and it’s good for the muscles too!